|Nutritional Guidelines (per serving)|

 - Toasted Nuts: Add texture with toasted pecans, walnuts, almonds, or peanuts.

-- Chocolate: Use dark chocolate chips, cocoa nibs, M&M's, Reese's, small peanut butter cups, or any chopped chocolate bar of your choice to elevate your dessert.
+- Chocolate: Use dark chocolate chips, cocoa nibs, M&M's, Reese's, small peanut butter cups, or any chopped chocolate bar of your choice for a decadent twist on your dessert.

 - Sprinkles: Colorful sprinkles or candy eyes are great toppings for younger guests.